ZHaskell/docs/guide.md

     ...
     ```

-    It may take a while for the first time build because cabal needs to download and build all the dependencies, building afterward will be faster after dependencies are cached.
+    It may take a while to build for the first time because cabal needs to download and build all the dependencies.
+Build afterward will be faster since dependencies are cached.
 For reference, on an intel 4th gen core, it takes around 10mins to compile Z-Data and Z-IO.
-So seat back and relax, or go for a coffee.
+So sit back and relax, or go for a coffee.

 After building complete, you can use `cabal run` to run your echo server and `nc 0.0.0.0 8080` to test it.
 That's it, happy hacking!